nimrodshn/nimrodshn.github.io/content/posts/basic questions on metric spaces.md

 $$
 E = \set{0}
 $$
-Than every neighborhood of 0 contains both $E$ and $E^c$ yet it is not a limit point since any neighborhood of 0 contains only itself in $E$ meaning its is not a limit point.
+Than every neighborhood of 0 contains both $E$ and $E^c$ yet ite is not a limit point since any neighborhood of 0 contains only itself in $E$ meaning its is not a limit point.